raloliver/raloliver/README.md

 - ⚡ Fun fact: ...
 -->

 I am a front-end developer interested in working with another Javascript framework.
-I am most comfortable working with Javascript, Typescript, and Angular, however, I am open to working with VueJS.
+I am most comfortable working with Javascript, Typescript, and Angular, however, I am open to working with ReactJS.
 In my next role, I want to continue as a front-end developer, mostly with unit tests, e2e tests, bug fixes, and working on legacy front-end code.

 I'm from Fundao (Castelo Branco - Portugal) and have been reticent about remote work and looking for hybrid or on-site opportunities.
 As I live in a country-side city, finding a company with an office in this region is a challenge.
 Anyway...
 If there is any hybrid opportunity in Portugal, I am interested.